nadiamariduena/python-intro-2024-privat/z_V__random_vulnerabilities.md

 The version of the requests module you installed (`requests==2.31.0`) is not directly tied to the Python version (`3.7.14`) you're using in Visual Studio Code.

+- In Python projects, including those using virtual environments (venv), you can typically install the latest compatible version of a package unless you specify a version explicitly.

+> 🟧 In your case, pip install requests without specifying a version fetched **requests==2.31.0**, which was the latest available version at the time you installed it.